640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Dental implants are small dental appliances that are inserted into the upper and lower jaws.
-They can be used to replace individual missing teeth or support a bridge or denture.
-Dental implants are slowly replacing dentures, as they provide many advantages over traditional dentures.
+Dental implants are metal or ceramic artificial tooth roots that are inserted into the upper and lower jaw bones.
+They can be used to replace individual missing teeth so a bridge or partial denture is not needed.
+Or, they can be used to support a bridge or denture.
+Dentures supported by implants have advantages over traditional dentures.

-For some people, especially those with loose or poor fitting dentures due to flat ridges, or those with multiple missing teeth who need support for crowns and bridges, implants may be considered a better option to fix the appearance of missing teeth than dentures.
-According to the American Academy of Implant Prosthodontics, implants help to do the following:
+For some people, implants may be a good option to for providing support.
+This includes those with loose or poor fitting dentures due to flat ridges, or those with multiple missing teeth who need support for crowns and bridges.
+Implants help:

-Give the "feel" of natural teeth better than dentures
+Give the "feel" of natural teeth better than traditional dentures

-There are many variables to be considered before placing an implant:
+There are many things to think about before getting an implant:

-The person must have healthy gums and adequate bone to support the implant.
+You must have healthy gums and enough bone to support the implant.

-The person must be committed to careful oral hygiene and regular dental visits after receiving the implants.
+You must be committed to careful oral hygiene and regular dental visits after getting the implants.

-The two most common types of dental implants in use today are:
+The 2 most common types of dental implants in use today are:

-Subperiosteal implants (less common).
-This type of implant, usually an option for people who can no longer wear conventional dentures, involves a lightweight, specially-designed, metal implant that fits directly on the existing bone.
+Subperiosteal implants (uncommon).
+This type of implant, although rarely used may be an option for people who can no longer wear conventional dentures.
+It involves a lightweight, specially-designed, metal implant that fits directly on the existing bone.

 Dental implants may either be inserted by a dentist specially trained in implantology, a periodontist, or by an oral surgeon.

-According to the American Academy of Implant Prosthodontists, implants are made of biologically compatible materials which have undergone extensive testing over a period of several years.
-Since these materials are largely metals, such as titanium, and have never been living tissue, there is very little to no chance of an antigen-antibody response which could cause rejection similar to that which sometimes occurs with heart and kidney transplants.
+Implants are made of biologically compatible materials which have undergone extensive testing over a period of several years.
+Since these materials are largely biocompatible metals, such as titanium, and have never been living tissue, there is very little to no chance of an antigen-antibody response which could cause rejection similar to that which sometimes occurs with organ transplants.